gap-packages/JupyterKernel/README.md

 This package implements the [Jupyter](https://www.jupyter.org) protocol in GAP.

-It is an alternative
-to [jupyter-kernel-gap](https://github.com/jupyter-kernel-gap), and should be more stable, redistributed with GAP 4.9, and (soon) fully compatible with HPC-GAP.

 ## Documentation

-Full information and documentation can be found in the manual, available as PDF `doc/manual.pdf` or as HTML `htm/chapters.htm`, or on the package homepage at
+Information and documentation can be found in the manual, available as PDF `doc/manual.pdf` or as HTML `htm/chapters.htm`, or on the package homepage at